nus-cs2030s/2021-s2/docs/10-inheritance.md

 }
 ```

 Then, the client to `ColoredCircle` can just call `#!Java coloredCircle.getArea()` without knowing or needing to know how a colored circle is represented internally.
-The drawback of this approach is that we might end up with many boilerplate forwarding methods.
+The drawback of this approach is that we might end up with many such boilerplate forwarding methods.

 ## Extension with Inheritance